yashgurav/property-pulse/README.md

 > A web application to help you find your next rental property.

-This is the main project from my [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch)
+This is the main project from [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch)

 ## Features